 The Best Ways To Save Money So That You Can Travel Abroad While Working a Full-Time Job-and While Building Multiple Businesses

-How am I able to do all of this trip planning, work full-time, homeschool my younger 2 boys, work on expanding my private senior care business, run a small online boutique, and work on building other multiple streams of income?
+How am I able to do all of this trip planning, work full-time, homeschool my two younger boys, work on expanding my private senior care business, run a small online boutique, and build multiple other streams of income all at once?

-In this blog post, I will be sharing with you the best ways to save money while working a full-time job, so that you can travel more.
-This will be based on some of my personal experiences.
+In this blog post, I will be sharing with you the best ways to save money while maintaining a full-time job, so that you too can travel more often and make your dreams a reality.

 First Things First

-I used to think that I was being a hypocrite by keeping my full-time job, and operating as a business owner and entrepreneur, until I later found out that so many other people were doing this.
+I used to think that I was being a hypocrite by keeping my full-time job while also operating as a business owner and entrepreneur.
+It felt like I was living two conflicting lives until I later discovered that many other people were successfully doing the same.

-The very first person who I heard of that talked about working full-time while running multiple businesses, is a serial entrepreneur who relocated to South Korea by the name of Jessica Frye.
+The very first person I heard speak openly about working full-time while running multiple businesses is a serial entrepreneur named Jessica Frye, who made the bold decision to relocate to South Korea.

 “I built my confidence from working for other people.
 Before I ever opened my own business, I was able to juggle 3 or 4 jobs at one time-and I was able to mange money before I ever opened my own business….”